Olympic Deadlift World Record

 We have always revered extreme strength.
 It gives us something to look up to, a standard with which to measure ourselves.
-In this article, we provide you with the current world records on all the big lifts, as well as a little information about the person who holds the record.
+In this article, we provide you with the current deadlift world record as well as all the big Olympic lifts, as well as a little information about the person who holds the record

 Williams is a 31-year-old American lifter who came out of nowhere in 2013 with a 905 pound raw squat at the World IPF Champs.
 He is a football coach at Itawamba Community College in Fulton, Mississippi.